 If you're going to vacuum a shag rug, we recommend using an upholstery attachment like this:

-Slowly vacuum your shag rug with an attachment, row by row.
+Slowly vacuum your shaggy rugs for living room with an attachment, row by row.
 You can also turn your rug over and vacuum the back to knock the dirt laying in the shag outwards.

 It might be helpful to shake your rug out before vacuuming to get a fuller clean.

 Take your rug outside and shake it, especially with another person helping for bigger rugs, but be careful the wind isn't blowing towards you!
 Hang it upside-down or over the clothes line and beat it with a broom or a mop handle.